alexandroivaldez/notes/GitHub-Foundations/github-basic.md

 **Git VS GitHub**
 ![Image 2](images/image-02.png)

 **Github Repo** - Your git repo that you push upstream to GitHub.
-GitHUb then allows you to access and manages your git repo with several different functionalities:
+GitHub then allows you to access and manage your git repo with several different functionalities:

     - View different branches
     - View tags